lsst-tstn/tstn-020/index.rst

         - For Salobj CSCs, this is done by editing the ``_labels.yaml`` file.

-6. Add, Commit and push the changes, with a commit message.
+6. Add, commit and push the changes, with a commit message.

 ::

     git commit -am "Updated default configuration for ATAOS, adding file 20200512-configuration.yaml" git push

-7. Create pull request(s) (PRs), with evidence that the  configuration is tested, verified and documented.
+8. Create pull request(s) (PRs), with evidence that the  configuration is tested, verified and documented.

     - PRs must be created for all repositories that where modified during the process, including, but not limited to, the configuration repository, ancillary software and documentation.
       The PRs will follow the standard review procedure.
 Once the they are approved, merged and released the new configuration becomes official and can be deployed.

+9. Now we have to make that configuration available to the component, which will not automatically see your newly merged file.
-7. Pull (or checkout the branch) with the updated repo from where the CSC on control package is reading from.
+So, pull (or checkout the branch) with the updated repo from where the CSC on control package is reading from.

-    - In the case of a deployed item such as the scriptQueue, see :ref:`updating-deployed-csc code`
+    - In the case of a deployed item such as a CSC or the scriptQueue, see :ref:`updating-deployed-csc code`

     - In the case of driving from a local nublado instance (e.g. from a notebook):